dczmer/davelab/_TODO.md

 Updates:

-- `cheet sheets` and resources/links at the end of every module
+- `cheet sheets`, labs, and resources/links at the end of every module
 - keybindings:
   * remove/replace some of my custom binds, like ctrl+e/home/end
   * list the emacs versions, or appropriate keybind command